Immigration

 • note that our price does not include vaccinations

-• payment for tests (blood, X-ray, etc.) is made separately to the lab or X-ray clinic, and is not part of our fee.
+• payment for tests (blood, X-ray, etc.) is made to the lab or X-ray clinic, not to us.

 What Will Happen